 If you are living with OSA, you have either felt by now or have heard that alcohol and sleep apnea do not mix well.
 Drinking alcohol can actually increase apneic events and their duration, therefore worsening your sleep apnea symptoms.

 How Does Alcohol Affect Sleep Apnea?

-Does Alcohol Cause Sleep Apnea?
+Does Alcohol Cause Sleep Apnea and Sleeplessness?

 How to Sleep Better After Drinking Alcohol

 You may have realized by now that drinking alcohol and OSA can be a dangerous proposition, but there are ways to still enjoy a fun night out while not compromising sleep.

 - Use an APAP Machine.
 If occasional alcohol is a part of your lifestyle, you should consider using an auto CPAP machine (APAP machine).
 As the muscle tissue in your throat relaxes, an increase in pressure may be needed to keep your airways open.
 An auto CPAP machine can detect and increase air pressure to make sure you get the necessary higher pressure for effective, continuous treatment throughout the night.

 - Monitor How Much Your Drink.
 It goes without saying that if you’re concerned about how you sleep, you’ll want to watch how many drinks you have if you plan on drinking.
 Try to stop drinking at least two hours before you go to bed.
 This will give the alcohol time to metabolize through your system and make it easier to fall asleep.